FreddyKS/Parallel-API-Request-Tester/README.md

 # Parallel API Request Tester
 Want to know how far a server can handle request from multiple user at the same time?
 Then this software is for you<br>
 Parallel request testing mockup in HTML, JavaScript and PHP to test the multiple user request on 1 or more API.
-From here, the errors can be seen from curl_result.txt in PHP and Result in Javascript
+The api responses can be seen from curl_result.txt in PHP and Result in Javascript

 # Steps using PHP
 > Open PHP folder then :
 ```
-1. Open the run.php, edit the variables inside EDIT THESE FIELD
+1. Open the run.php, edit the variables inside EDIT THESE FIELD.
+Follow the instruction in there
 2. php run.php
 ```